To add a new contact to your CRM, hover over the Add icon from your Top Right Menu Bar:

 You can check off "Enable DOB Reminder" next to the Date of Birth field if you want reminders for the contact's birthday to show up in your Birthday Reminders.

-Click inside this box if you want to set up Permissions for the contact, rather than leaving their contact record accessible to all database users.
+Click inside the "Permission To" box if you want to set up Permissions for the contact, rather than leaving their contact record accessible to all database users.
+Note: if you're adding a spouse here as well, the same Permissions you set for the Family Head will be applied to the spouse.

 Once you have completed all the data you have at the time of entry, just click the Save Contact button at the bottom of the screen and you will have successfully added the contact.